-Mainstream Christianity ignores these God-breathed New Testament scriptures and teaches that loving God and one another eliminates the need to keep God's commandments.
-John exposes the error in this theology when he points out that obedience to God's commandments is the very standard by which love for God and His children is measured: "By this standard we know that we love the children of God: when we love God and keep His commandments; and His commandments are not burdensome" (I John 5:2-3).
+Mainstream Christianity ignores these inspired New Testament scriptures and teaches that loving God and one another eliminates the need to keep God's commandments.
+Again John exposes the error in this theology.
+John points out that obedience to God's commandments is the very standard by which love for God and His children is measured: "By this standard we know that we love the children of God: when we love God and keep His commandments.
+For this is the love of God: that we keep His commandments; and His commandments are not burdensome" (I John 5:2-3).

-The scriptural truth is this: If we love Jesus Christ and God the Father, we will be motivated to keep the commandments of God.
+The Scriptural truth is this: If we love Jesus Christ and God the Father, we will be motivated to keep the commandments of God.
 We will desire to keep His commandments in the spirit of the law as an outward manifestation of our love for Him.
 Those who profess to love God, but refuse to keep His commandments, do not understand the love of God.
 They are being led by their own human emotions and not by the love that God imparts to His children through the gift of the Holy Spirit.
-Feelings cannot be substituted for keeping the commandments of God.
+Emotional feelings cannot be substituted for keeping the commandments of God.
 Those who claim to love God, but are practicing lawlessness, are deceiving themselves.